bcallanan/kafkaAvro/README.md

     Note: 'Backward' compatibility is when the Consumer schema is updated first.

+         - Backward Compatibility Rules: Delete Fields and/or Add new optional fields.

   - FORWARD: this compatibility means that data produced with a new schema can be read by consumers using the last schema, even though they may not be able to use the full capabilities of the new schema.
        - For example, if there are three schemas for a subject that change in order X-2, X-1, and X then FORWARD compatibility ensures that data written by producers using the new schema X can be processed by consumers using schema X or X-1, but not necessarily X-2.
          - If data produced with a new schema needs to be read by consumers using all registered schemas, not just the last two schemas, then use FORWARD_TRANSITIVE.

+    Note: 'Forward' compatibility is when the Producer schema is updated first.

+         - Forward Compatibility Rules: Add new Fields and/or Delete optional fields.

   - FULL: this compatibility means schemas are both backward and forward compatible.
 Schemas evolve in a fully compatible way: old data can be read with the new schema, and new data can also be read with the last schema.
        - For example, if there are three schemas for a subject that change in order X-2, X-1, and X then FULL compatibility ensures that consumers using the new schema X can process data written by producers using schema X or X-1, but not necessarily X-2, and that data written by producers using the new schema X can be processed by consumers using schema X or X-1, but not necessarily X-2.
 If the new schema needs to be forward and backward compatible with all registered schemas, not just the last two schemas, then use FULL_TRANSITIVE

+    Note: 'Full' compatibility is when the Producer and Consumer is updated in either order.

+    - Full Compatibility Rules: Add Optional new Fields and/or Delete optional fields.

   - NONE: this compatibility type means schema compatibility checks are disabled.
 Sometimes we make incompatible changes (Not a desired option).
      - For example, modifying a field type from Number to String.
 In this case, you will either need to upgrade all producers and consumers to the new schema version at the same time.

+    Note: 'None' compatibility is when 'again' the Producer and Consumer is updated together.
+A Plan to mitigate this would be to create a brand-new topic and start migrating applications to use the new topic and new schema, avoiding the need to handle two incompatible versions in the same topic.

+#### Schema Naming Stragegies

+When producing records to a given topic, the records are based on three abstractions:
+  1) Topic: Collection of messages with key and values.
+  1) Schema: Schema defines the structure of the data.
+  1) Subject: A named/ordered history of the schema versions.
+Its where the schema evolves.

+##### Topic name strategy

+Topic Subject naming is the schema registry default and is constructed as follows.
+Use when:
+  1) when a single type of event message is to be published in a topic.
+  1) the schemas of all the event messages in the topic must be compatible with each other.
+  1) subject name is derived as follows:

+ - {topic-name}-key
+ - {topic-name}-value

+    props.put(KafkaAvroSerializerConfig.VALUE_SUBJECT_NAME_STRATEGY, SubjectNameStrategy.class.getName());

+  ex.

+  - Topic Name: orders-sr
+  - Schema: Order
+  - Subject: orders-sr-key & orders-sr-value

+##### Record name strategy

+Record Naming Strategy is the strategy nameing of the schema is fully qualified to the exact schema type.
+This is used when:

+  1) There are multiple types of related events are being published in the same topic and ordering of the events need to be maintained.
+     - Single partition topic enforces ordering.
+     - Schema registry checks the compatibility for a particular record type, regardless of topic.
+     - Subject name is derived from the fully qualified record name(FQRN). e.g. package path defined in the compiled avro classes.

+        - subject: FQRN - com.bcallanan.domain.generated.Order

+    props.put(KafkaAvroSerializerConfig.VALUE_SUBJECT_NAME_STRATEGY, RecordNameStrategy.class.getName());

+Usecase:

+  - Bank transactions for an account.
+They must flow in order.
+If a deposit is out of order and a debit comes thru first the result would be insufficient funds.

+##### Topic record name strategy

+Topic Record Naming Strategy is very similar to the previous strategy of record naming.
+With the focus of the schema check only being done for the specific topic.
+This is used when:

+  1) Again here, There are multiple types of related events are being published in the same topic and ordering of the events need to be maintained.
+     - Schema registry checks the compatibility for a particular record type, only for the current topic.

+ - {topic-name}-{FQRN: RecordName}

+    props.put(KafkaAvroSerializerConfig.VALUE_SUBJECT_NAME_STRATEGY, TopicRecordNameStrategy.class.getName());

+  ex. subject

+  - Topic Name: orders-sr
+  - Record Name: com.bcallanan.domain.generated.Order

+    - orders-sr-com.bcallanan.domain.generated.Order

+On Confluent's website there's a document that discusses these three naming options and how or when to use one option over another, [here](https://www.confluent.io/blog/put-several-event-types-kafka-topic/).

+In both, Record Naming Strategy and Topic Record Naming Strategy the idea is to treat the incoming consumable object as a GenericRecord and cast to the specific type with an InstanceOf conditional.
+Then do the appropriate actions based on the type and the processing that would be needed for the object.
+This way you've got a single consumer service monitoring a single topic yet receiving multiple event types.